skookumsynth/graphics/README.md

 Licensed under CC BY-NC-SA

-Provded as is, where is, no warranties.
+Provided as is, where is, no warranties.

 Updated when I need more parts for a panel layout.